A Computing-in-Memory-based One-Class Hyperdimensional Computing Model for Outlier Detection: Related Work

 \subsection{CiM Accelerators for HDC}

 HDC with its inherent memory-centric operations motivates to implement it in CiM since data movement reduction can be achieved by HV computations fully in memory. \rev{Nevertheless, recent research on DRAM-based CiM designs is tailored to parallel Boolean bitwise operations and often lacks comprehensive support for all operations integral to ODHD.
 For example, AMBIT~\cite{seshadri2017ambit}, with triple-row activation can execute bitwise majority function but misses native shift operation support essential for HDC encoding.
 DRISA~\cite{li2017drisa} allows for shift operations within subarrays at the cost of area overhead with multiple microarchitectures for data movement making them inadequate for host memory.
-DRAM-based CiM architectures, while offering increased computational speed, entail a substantial overhead in terms of processing time, requiring several hundred clock cycles for operations involving inputs exceeding three bits.
-While this approach may be well-suited for tasks like image classification, it may not be a viable choice when designing the architecture for applications involving HVs of 10,000 dimensions.
-Adding to these complexities, all DRAM-based CiM necessitate multi-cycle computation for arithmetic operations such as addition or subtraction along with separate compute and storage units.
-ComputeDRAM~\cite{gao2019computedram}, for instance, relies on bit-serial arithmetic that translates to long latency, a critical issue for operations performed with the hyperdimensional vectors employed in HDC.}
+DRAM-based CiM architectures, while offering increased computational speed, entail a substantial overhead in terms of processing time, usually requiring several hundred clock cycles for operations involving inputs exceeding three bits.
+While this approach may be well-suited for tasks like image classification, it may not be a viable choice when designing the architecture for applications involving HVs of 10,000 dimensions. \review{CiM architectures based on lookup tables (LUTs) within DRAM enable fast operations while preserving application level accuracy (e.g.,~\cite{deng2019lacc,sutradhar2020ppim}).
+However, the use of LUT-based CiM in DRAM may face challenges in managing the size and volume of LUTs required for performing operations in HDC, since the Hypervectors (HV) involved in the computations have thousands of dimensions (10,000+), which requires further investigation.} }

 \rev{The outlined issues with DRAM motivate the search for CiM architectures based on non-volatile memories (NVMs) and CMOS-based SRAMs (our work), which could support more intricate operations.} For the former, Imani et al.~\cite{imani2019searchd} proposed SearcHD, which utilizes the analog properties of ReRAM-based in-memory computing (IMC) arrays to employ HD blocks in memory with a fully binarized computing algorithm.
 However, the energy and time required to program the MAJ IMC array from the XOR IMC array severely limit their ability to be used efficiently.
 In our work, we distribute each bipolar HV of D dimensions across the readily available technology CMOS-based SRAM in a holistic way reducing data transfer overheads.
 Leveraging from the digital domain computation without any ADC/DAC or current controlled PEs, computation is fully exerted in memory using elements with smaller hardware footprints.
 By realizing training and testing phases without using analog operations, our CiM architecture improves the time complexity and energy consumption without trading off reliability, which makes it a good fit for low-power hardware devices, aligned with other proposed architectures~\cite{eggimann20215}.